Movies like Legally Blonde and Beverly Hills made Chihuahuas popular for their sassy, feisty and stubborn personalities.

 Any type of Chihuahua is not typically recommended for families with small children.

 They can live happily as an only child.
 They prefer to have one person with whom they can form a strong bond.
 To these lucky people, they can be a wonderfully loving, loyal and snuggly companion.

-Owners should provide toys and activities for dog to stay mentally stimulated.
+Owners should provide toys and activities for their dog to stay mentally stimulated.
 Many love to participate in activities such as agility and fly ball.
 Even though these may only be suited for larger dogs, most activities can be scaled down to suit your pocket-sized pup!

 Do Long Haired Chihuahuas Bark A Lot?

-A better question would be to ask “how loud are long haired chihuahuas?!”
+A better question to ask would be “how loud are long haired chihuahuas?!”